-All Injuries: In Hutt Valley DHB during 2003-2007, falls followed by inanimate mechanical forces were the leading causes of injury admission for children, while the order was reversed for young people.
-In contrast, during 2001-2005 transport accidents were the leading cause of injury mortality in children, while intentional self harm, followed by transport accidents, were the leading causes of injury mortality in young people.
+All Injuries: In MidCentral during 2003-2007, falls followed by inanimate mechanical forces were the leading causes of injury related hospital admission for children, while inanimate mechanical forces and vehicle occupant injuries were the leading causes of admission in young people.
+In contrast, during 2001-2005 transport deaths and assaults were the leading causes of injury mortality in children, while vehicle occupant injuries and intentional self harm were the leading causes of injury mortality in young people.

 Unintentional Non-Transport Injuries: In New Zealand during 1990-2005, unintentional nontransport injury deaths in children and young people gradually declined, although an upswing in rates was evident for young people during 2002-2005.
 During 2003-2007, hospital admissions for unintentional non-transport injuries nationally were significantly higher for Pacific > Māori > European > Asian children, males and children in more deprived or urban areas.
 For young people, admissions were significantly higher for Pacific > Māori > European > Asian young people, males and those living in more deprived or rural areas.
-In Hutt Valley DHB during 1990-2005, unintentional non-transport deaths fluctuated markedly, making precise interpretation of trends difficult.
-In total, 31 Hutt Valley children and young people died as the result of an unintentional non-transport injury during this period.
+In MidCentral during 1990-2005, unintentional non-transport deaths fluctuated markedly, making trends difficult to interpret.
+In total 43 MidCentral children and young people died as the result of an unintentional non-transport injury during this period

 Land Transport Injuries: In New Zealand during 1990-2005, land transport mortality declined in both children and young people, although there was a small upswing in mortality for young people during 2004-2005.
 During 2003-2007, land transport injury admissions nationally were significantly higher for Māori > European > Pacific > Asian children and young people, males and those living in more deprived or rural areas.
-In Hutt Valley DHB during 1990-2005, land transport mortality also declined, with rates being lower than the New Zealand average (particularly in young people) for the majority of this period.
-During this period, a total of 99 Hutt Valley children and young people died as the result of a land transport injury.
+In MidCentral during 1990-2005, while land transport mortality declined, rates for young people were generally higher than the New Zealand average.
+During this period, a total of 193 MidCentral children and young people died as the result of a land transport injury.